MyRenegadeApp/capacitor-android-credential-manager/README.md

-# Capacitor Credential Manager Plugin
+# Capacitor Android Credential Manager

+`@myrenegade/capacitor-android-credential-manager`

 A Capacitor plugin that polyfills the WebAuthn `navigator.credentials` API on Android using Android's native Credential Manager.
 This allows passkey functionality to work seamlessly in Capacitor WebViews on Android 14+ or Android 9+ with Play Services.